-Our directors stay informed about our business by attending meetings of our Board of Directors and its committees and through supplemental reports and communications.
+Our directors stay informed about our business by attending meetings of our Board and its committees and through supplemental reports and communications.
 Our independent directors meet regularly in executive sessions without the presence of our corporate officers or non-independent directors.

-Our Board of Directors is currently chaired by Mr. Rady, our Chairman, President and Chief Executive Officer.
-Our Board of Directors believes that Mr. Rady's service as our Chairman is in the best interests of our Company and our stockholders because Mr. Rady possesses detailed and in-depth knowledge of the issues, opportunities and challenges we face, and because he is the person best positioned to develop agendas that ensure that our Board of Directors' time and attention is focused on the most critical matters.
-Our Board of Directors believes that Mr. Rady's role as Chairman enables decisive leadership, ensures clear accountability and enhances our ability to communicate our message and strategy clearly and consistently to stockholders, employees and tenants.
+Our Board is currently chaired by Mr. Rady, our Chairman, President and Chief Executive Officer.
+Our Board believes that Mr. Rady's service as our Chairman is in the best interests of our Company and our stockholders because Mr. Rady possesses detailed and in-depth knowledge of the issues, opportunities and challenges we face, and because he is the person best positioned to develop agendas that ensure that our Board's time and attention is focused on the most critical matters.
+Our Board believes that Mr. Rady's role as Chairman enables decisive leadership, ensures clear accountability and enhances our ability to communicate our message and strategy clearly and consistently to stockholders, employees and tenants.